Evangelical Lutheran Church of the Augsburg Confession, Kisač: History of the church

 Early in summer of the 1773, the first evangelist a.c. families settled in Kisač.
 They were bought by the Grof Andrej Hadík.
 In the same year, the first Slovak evangelist Juraj Vardžík from Piešťany stool came to Kisač.
 The founders of the congregation of the Slovak Evangelical Lutheran a.c.
 Church in Kisač originated from 10 counties and from 55 different villages.
 For the first 10 years, the Lutherans from Kisač baptized their little ones and married in the Catholic church in Futog.

 When tolerance patent of Emperor Joseph II was issued, Bački Petrovac received the first priest, Andrej Stehlo, in August 1783.
 In 1785 Kisač's local administrator requested that settlement should have teacher, which was regulated on March 21, 1785.

 In 1787, local inhabitants requested a priest and an independent church, which was also regulated on December 22, 1787.
 The first service was on March 16, 1788 on Palm Sunday.

 In 1795, the construction of the temple of God was started.
 During the celebration of the establishment of the temple of God, the priest was František Jesenský and Superintendent was Michal Sinovc.

 On November 1, 1797 the Church was a sacrificed.

 In 1799, the church tower was completed.

-In 1885, church bought the organ from Karol Veselý.

 In 1860, the second school was built.

 In 1865, church members decided that temple should be increased.

 The work was finished in 1866 and on November 11, the temple was consecrated by senior Gabriel Belohorsky.

 In 1868, the tower was renovated.